pretzelhammer/chat-server/readme.md

 while let Some(Ok(mut user_msg)) = stream.next().await {
     // in order to receive a message let peer_msg = rx.recv().await?;
-    // and these two things must always alternate
+    // and these two things always alternate
 }
 ```